 The 'Mastering' assignments are designed to help you learn the material.
 It lets you stop and consult the textbook, allows partial credit for getting the answers on your second or third try or after asking for a hint.
 Because of this you, will benefit most by completing these before taking the Canvas quiz for that week.
-Full credit will be awarded only if the assignment is completed by the end of the assigned week (Sunday 11:59 pm) but half credit will be awarded if completed before the final exam starts, when the Mastering Access will be closed).
+Full credit will be awarded only if the assignment is completed before the due date of each quiz covering that material (Sunday 11:59 pm) but half credit will be awarded if completed before the final exam days start, when the Mastering Access will be closed).

 This will be the only extra credit opportunity.
-Usually there is an optional bonus field trip but this cannot be done because of COVID.
+Usually there is an optional bonus field trip but this probably cannot be done because of COVID.
 So sorry about that.